Love of Wisdom: An Introduction to Philosophy

 Taught by Fernando Alvear

 Do numbers exist?
-Do electrons exist?
-Do souls exist?
 Would you kill one to save five?
-Should we be afraid of AI?
 How do you know you don’t live in a computer simulation?
-If races are not biologically determined, what are they?
-How can you deceive without lying?
+Is it wrong to have kids?
 Would you abandon your life to plug into a machine that can give you unlimited happiness?
-Discuss these and other philosophical questions through arguments, thought experiments, and real experiments.
-Throughout this course, you will immerse yourself in captivating readings, engaging discussions, hands-on activities, and thought-provoking experiments.
-We’ll explore various branches of philosophy, including Ethics, Epistemology, Political Philosophy, Philosophy of Language, Philosophy of Science, Philosophy of Mind, Metaphysics, Logic, and Philosophy of Religion, with a focus on the latest developments in these areas.
-You’ll uncover the subtle nuances and intriguing perspectives surrounding some of the most captivating and contentious questions in contemporary philosophy.
-You will learn how to actively participate in the ongoing philosophical debate, and also gain a fresh perspective on the world and its complexity.
+Should we be afraid of AI?
+Discuss these and other profound questions through captivating readings, lively discussions, hands-on activities, and thought-provoking experiments.
+This course introduces you to various branches of philosophy, including Ethics, Epistemology, Political Philosophy, Philosophy of Science, Philosophy of Mind, Metaphysics, Logic, and Philosophy of Religion, with an emphasis on their contemporary relevance.
+By exploring these topics, you’ll engage with some of humanity’s most fascinating and controversial questions while learning how to think critically and view the world with greater depth and complexity.

 O Critics, Where ART Thou?
 Finding Greatness in Paragraphs, Pages, and Plasma Screens